 It’s important to note that plants grow a little slower in the winter than they would in the summer.
 But if you utilize these tips and have a little patience, your garden will thrive, and you’ll be able to enjoy tasty vegetables even in the middle of winter.

-Do you have any other tips for winterizing your greenhouse?
+Do you have any other tips for winterizing your DIY greenhouse kit?
 Let us know below!

 Why Planta Greenhouses?